mxc19912008/Kaggle-Titanic-Survivor/README.md

 # Kaggle-Titanic-Survivor
 This project is based on two datasets of train and test.
-The train dataset is of 891 items with 12 variables, and we want to make prediction on “survived” of test dataset.
+The train dataset is of 891 items with 12 variables, and we want to make prediction on “survived” of test dataset.  https://www.kaggle.com/c/titanic

+These are the data: https://www.kaggle.com/c/titanic/data

 On April 15, 1912, the RMS Titanic sank resulting in the loss of 1502 out of 2224 passengers and crew.